 Interested applicants may send a resume, cover letter and writing sample in confidence to Tom Solomon, HR Manager, at Jobs@longy.edu, Longy School of Music of Bard College, 27 Garden Street, Cambridge, MA 02138.
 Please put the job title, Administrative Assistant to the President, in the subject line.

 About this Organization:

-Longy School of Music of Bard College is at the forefront of graduate music education.
+Longy is at the forefront of graduate music education.
 Founded to offer an alternative to traditional conservatories, Longy continues to bring new and different perspectives on how to train and prepare modern musicians.
 Longy has made a name for itself by focusing on the social imperative: musicians, like all artists, must play a critical role in creating vibrant communities.
 This is carried out in signature programs to prepare students for the challenges of the musician of the 21st century.

 Longy is a degree-granting institution that serves over 200 undergraduate and graduate students from over 35 states and 25 countries at its Conservatory campus in Cambridge, Massachusetts and its Master of Arts in Teaching campus in Los Angeles, California.
 Founded as Longy School of Music in 1915 by renowned oboist Georges Longy, Longy is a conservatory with a social imperative, providing for all students a distinguished faculty that promotes profound musical understanding and technical mastery, encourages growth of imagination, and fosters inquiry about the role of music and the musician in society.
 Longy’s mission is to prepare musicians to make a difference in the world.